This program is scheduled to be offered again in May 2020.

 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about applying for a passport, go to travel.state.gov.

-Students are responsible for paying The Ohio State University tuition plus a $3,685 program fee.
+Students are responsible for paying The Ohio State University tuition plus a $TBD program fee.
 The program fee includes accommodations abroad, breakfast, some meals, local transportation, in-country excursion-related flights, excursions, entry fees and supplemental insurance.
 It does not cover passport, international airfare, some meals, visa (if necessary), and personal expenses.

 This program has been generously subsidized by the College of Arts and Sciences.

 Please refer to Summer 2018's budget sheet of this program for the full estimated cost of this program.
+2019's program budget sheet will be available in the fall.

 If a students withdraw or become ineligible any time 11 days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy.